testjiho/innovative-fraud-detection/Hands-on lab/HOL step-by step - Cosmos DB real-time advanced analytics.md

 ![Map showing newly added regions for Cosmos DB.](media/replicate-data-globally-map.png 'Cosmos DB region map')

-In this exercise, you will score the batch transaction data stored in Databricks Delta with your trained ML model, and write any transactions that are marked as "suspicious" to Cosmos DB via the Azure Cosmos DB Spark Connector.
+In this exercise, you will score the batch transaction data stored in Cosmos DB with your trained ML model, and write any transactions that are marked as "suspicious" to Cosmos DB via the Azure Cosmos DB Spark Connector.
 Cosmos with automatically distribute that data globally, using the [default consistency level](https://docs.microsoft.com/azure/cosmos-db/consistency-levels).
 To learn more, see [Global data distribution with Azure Cosmos DB - under the hood](https://docs.microsoft.com/azure/cosmos-db/global-dist-under-the-hood).

 ### Task 1: Explore streaming data with Apache Spark